Arne Anka

-Arne Anka is a Swedish comic strip drawn by Charlie Christensen under the pseudonym Alexander Barks from 1983 to 1995 and 2006 and forward.
-The title character closely resembles Donald Duck (who is called Kalle Anka in Swedish).
+Arne Anka is a Swedish comic strip drawn by Charlie Christensen from 1983 to 1995 and 2006 and forward.
+The title character is inspired by Donald Duck (who is called Kalle Anka in Swedish).
 The likeness with Donald Duck is only feather deep, however; the comics often take place at a bar, Zeke's, where Arne gets drunk while he cynically thinks about and discusses life.
 This usually happens in the company of his friend, Krille Krokodil ("Krille Crocodile").
 In other situations, Arne is found walking, with friends or alone, and occasionally he is found in a completely different setting (albeit with the same group of friends), like ancient Rome or 18th century Paris.
 Always, however, he comments on life and (especially Swedish) society with sharp wit.

-Some distinct features about Arne Anka is deep love for Swedish poetry and literature, his miserable financial situation, his excessive consumption of alcohol, and his enthusiasm towards women - even though he has very little luck with any such connections.
+Some distinct features about Arne Anka are his deep love for Swedish poetry and literature, his miserable financial situation, his excessive consumption of alcohol, and his enthusiasm towards women - even though he has very little luck with any such connections.

 Charlie Christensen uses his friends as inspiration for the characters and stories in Arne Anka.
 One of his friends has said that you sometimes notice that Charlie Christensen gets a particular look and then a few weeks later you read what you just said in an Arne Anka strip.

 In 1997, a few pages were translated to English in connection with an exhibition of Nordic comics in France, and the publication of an English-language anthology.
 In this translation, the character was given the name "Arnie the Duck".